Multi-Purpose Services Program

 The Aged Care (Subsidy, Fees and Payments) Determination 2014 contains information on the amount of the flexible care subsidy for Multi-Purpose Services.

 Multi-Purpose Services Program Funding Round

-The Multi-Purpose Services Program Funding Round is a competitive application process to apply for new Australian Government funded flexible aged care places.
+The Multi-Purpose Services Program Funding Round is a competitive application process to apply for new Australian Government funded flexible aged care places or to apply to change the level of care designated to an existing place.
 Applications are invited from approved providers when additional places are available for allocation.

 - Results of the 2016 Multi-Purpose Services Program Funding Round